misindelka/RISE_CLIENT/README.md

 ## Z Ríše Zeleniny

-Is vegetable sellers eshop, build on REACT JS, MONGO DB and STRAPI CMS
+Vegetable sellers eshop, build on REACT JS, MONGO DB and STRAPI CMS

 Notice: project is still in development version with possible issues and bugs.